Chronic malnutrition in children (stunting): causes and prevention

 It is estimated that, in 2024, 23.2% (150 million) children under 5 years of age were chronically undernourished.
 The problem is mainly concentrated in Africa (with a prevalence of 30.3%) and South Asia (31.4%).
 These values are considered very low when below 2.5%, low when between 2.5% and 10%, medium between 10% and 20%, high between 20% and 30%, and very high when above 30%.

-Although the current value of 23.2% represents a significant reduction from the 33% prevalence of stunting in 2000, this decline has not been symmetric.
-The decrease has been very pronounced in several heavily populated South Asian countries, which experienced the greatest economic growth during this period.
-However, in Latin America it has been far less marked, and in Africa the number of children with stunting has actually increased, reaching 64.8 million (UNICEF et al., 2025)UNICEF, WHO, & World Bank.
-(2025).
-Levels and trends in child malnutrition: UNICEF/WHO/World Bank Group joint child malnutrition estimates: Key findings of the 2025 edition.
-World Health Organization. https://www.who.int/publications/i/item/9789240112308.
+Although the current figure of 23.2% represents a significant reduction from the 33% prevalence of chronic malnutrition in 2000, this has not been symmetrical.
+The decline has been very pronounced in several densely populated countries in South Asia that have experienced the greatest economic growth during the period.
+However, in Latin America the decline has been far less pronounced, and in Africa the number of children with chronic malnutrition has actually increased, reaching 64.8 million (UNICEF et al., 2025).

 The causes of chronic malnutrition have the greatest impact in the first months of life

 Infections by digestive tract pathogens appear to be particularly relevant in this type of malnutrition.
-This is due to the enteric dysfunction (atrophy and chronic inflammation of the small intestine) they produce, not only in visible cases of diarrhea, but also when there are subclinical infections (WHO, 2016)World Health Organization.
-(2016).
-Childhood stunting: Context, causes and consequences — Conceptual framework. https://www.who.int/publications/m/item/childhood-stunting-context-causes-and-consequences-framework.
+This is due to the enteric dysfunction (atrophy and chronic inflammation of the small intestine) they produce, not only in visible cases of diarrhoea but also in subclinical infections (WHO, 2016).

 🧠 Let's pause and reflect